 - no other option is available to transport the student(s) to a particular department activity.

-Transport to and from the activity is subject to the conditions outlined in Legal Issues Bulletin No. 8 (page 4) intranet.
+Transport to and from the activity is subject to the conditions outlined in Legal Issues Bulletin No. 8 (page 4 - staff only)

 Staff transporting students by private vehicle should always adopt relevant common-sense strategies to minimise the risk of child protection issues being raised.
 These include:

 - another adult being present